Learn About Federal Direct Loans

 What are the Types of Undergraduate Federal Direct Loans?

-The Federal Direct Loan program has several different types of loans available for undergraduate borrowers.
-These are loans issued directly by the U.S. government, not a private lender.
+The Federal direct loan program has several different types of loans available for undergraduate borrowers.
+These are loans issued directly by the U.S. government not a private lender.
 Click the links below to learn more about each loan type:

-What are the Interest Rates, and How is Interest Calculated?
+What are the Interest Rates and How is Interest Calculated?

 Interest rates for the Federal Direct Loan program are published for the academic year, usually in July, on the Federal Student Aid website.
+Click here to view the current rates and learn how interest is calculated.

 Are there Loan Fees?